 Yes.
-Just like how many foods are having more vegan-friendly options, so are adhesive manufacturers.
+Just like how many foods have more vegan-friendly options, adhesive manufacturers are creating glue alternatives.

 Cornstarch, for example, is becoming increasingly popular as an adhesive ingredient.
 Other sources of natural carbohydrates adhesive manufacturers use include potatoes, wheat, rice, tapioca, and seeds.

 We carry starch glues that can be used for packaging applications, like corrugated boxes, cartons, bottle labeling, and envelopes.
 Depending on your application, a plant-based glue might work.
 However, they tend to be much less water-soluble than gelatin glue and are not as popular with packaging manufacturers.

 Find the Right Adhesive For Your Application